Non-profit

 Substandard Charter Schools

-The schools contract with for-profit companies associated with Southwest Key Programs.
-For example, Southwest Key Maintenance charged the school $192,000 for janitorial work at the school; an independent janitorial contractor allegedly would have charged only$93,000.
-15
+The schools contracted with for-profit companies associated with Southwest Key Programs.
+For example, Southwest Key Maintenance charged one school $192,000 for janitorial work at the school; the Times reported that an independent janitorial contractor would have charged only $93,000.
+24

-Another in house for-profit company that provided services to the school was Cafe del Sol, which the schools paid $3 million for meals.
+Another in-house for-profit company that provided services was Cafe del Sol, to which the schools paid $3 million for meals.
 Students complained about the poor quality, limited offerings, and high prices charged by the company.
 After a student demonstration and complaints from parents and teachers, the school switched to a cheaper outside vendor.
-16
+24

-Southwest Key Programs also charges rent and other fees to the schools it controls.
-East Austin College Prep pays Southwest Key Programs $900,000 in annual rent.
-The entire charter network pays $1.4 million in rent annually to Southwest Key.
-Southwest Key also charges a $334,000 management fee and $103,000 accounting fee.
-17
+Southwest Key Programs also charged rent and other fees to the schools it controls.
+East Austin College Prep paid Southwest Key Programs $900,000 in annual rent.
+The entire charter network paid $1.4 million in rent annually to Southwest Key.
+Southwest Key also charged a $334,000 management fee and $103,000 accounting fee.
+24

-According to federal law, executives of nonprofits that receive federal grants for migrant sheltering have their pay capped at $187,000.
-Juan Sanchez, then-Southwest Key president and CEO, made $1.5 million in 2017.
-His wife, Jennifer Sanchez, serves as vice president and made $500,000.
-His chief financial officer, Melody Chung, was paid $1 million.
-In total, eight employees made more than the $187,000 cap.
-28
+In 2017, Juan Sanchez, then-Southwest Key president and CEO, made $1.5 million.
+His wife, Jennifer Sanchez, made $500,000 as Southwest Key’s vice president.
+His chief financial officer, Melody Chung, also received $1 million.
+In total, eight of Southwest Key’s employees made more than the $187,000 salary cap.
+19

 References